 There are lots of ways that people are in relationship.
-LGBTQ persons have often had to create relationship structures in the absence of state or ecclesial celebrations or protections.
-Respect the various ways that people may be navigating committed relationships, especially with the varying state laws on marriage equality and different views in the ELCA about LGBTQ people and relationships.
+LGBTQIA+ persons have often had to create relationship structures in the absence of state or ecclesial celebrations or protections.
+Respect the various ways that people may be navigating committed relationships, especially given that marriage equality is a relatively new thing and the different views in the ELCA about LGBTQIA+ people and relationships.
 Engage in open and thoughtful conversation about their relationship.